GaiaGhirardi/gaiaghirardi.github.io/_pages/about.md

 I'm a [sociology PhD student](https://www.eui.eu/people?id=gaia-ghirardi) at the Department of Political and Social Science at the [European University Institute (EUI)](https://www.eui.eu/en/academic-units/political-and-social-sciences) in Florence.
-Now visiting UNED in Madrid.
+Now visiting at the UNED, Madrid.

 I am a sociologist with research interests in educational inequalities, social stratification, sociogenomics,and early childhood.